 Owen Sound’s harbour has always been a hive of activity.
 In the beginning the harbour was this community’s connection with the outside world as the only viable transportation link was by water.
 At first, the community was dependent upon the Fly, a schooner owned by a local entrepreneur, W. C. Boyd to bring supplies and take produce to market.
 Other coastal traders also called at Sydenham.
 But their visits seem to have been sporadic depending upon weather conditions and the whims of their captains.
-However, as the southern Georgian Bay region became more populated shipping traffic increased to meet the needs of an expanding market place.
+However, as the southern Georgian Bay region became more populated, shipping traffic increased to meet the needs of an expanding market place.
 To meet this need ship building became an important industry in the area.

 In 1846 a small shipbuilding enterprise began in the community.
 To facilitate the new enterprise a carpenter named Henry Wood established a woodworking shop near the harbour.
-The first vessel to be built here was the Anne Mackenzie.
+The first vessel built was the Anne Mackenzie.
 This ship had a 100 foot keel with a twenty-four foot beam.
 The date of her launch is the subject of some debate.
-James Barry writes in his book, Georgian Bay, The sixth Great Lake that she was launched in 1848.
+James Barry writes in his book, Georgian Bay, The Sixth Great Lake that she was launched in 1848.
 However in his History of Grey County, Davidson states that the Mackenzie first sail in 1846.

 The date of her launch is not the only mystery which surrounds the Ann Mackenzie.
 Her owner did not pay one of the carpenters, perhaps Henry Wood, for work on her construction.
-Before the debt that was owed could be collected the Mackenzie left her home port.
-The disgruntled carpenter, hired a lawyer to trace the ship and hopefully recoup his losses.
+Before the debt that could be collected the Mackenzie left her home port.
+The disgruntled carpenter, hired a lawyer to trace the ship and recoup his losses.

 It was known that the ship had gone to Toronto.
 But before action could be taken the Ann Mackenzie left for Quebec carrying a load of lumber.
-The agents working for the carpenter set out for Quebec but before they arrived in that city she eluded them and sailed for Britain.
+The agents working for the carpenter set out for Quebec but before they arrived she eluded them and sailed for Britain.
 Attempts to locate the vessel in Britain were equally ineffective.
 It seems the Ann Mackenzie never returned to Canada.
 It was, however, later located in Rio De Janeiro far from the jurisdiction of the Upper Canadian authorities.